davorg/dmp/chapters/chapter08.md

 *  Parsers work by examining a string of tokens to see if they match the rules defined in a grammar.

-*  Parsers can either be bottom-up (scan left, expand rightmost subrule) or top- down (scan left, expand leftmost subrule).
+*  Parsers can either be bottom-up (scan left, expand rightmost subrule) or top-down (scan left, expand leftmost subrule).